 Do your homework

 There are a couple of figures you should have at hand when you ask for a raise.
-The first is average salary for your position in your industry.
-This can not just give you a framework for what to ask for, it is also a figure to tell your boss about when negotiating for more money.
+The first is the average salary for your position in your industry.
+Having a framework for what to ask for provides a number to management when negotiating for more money.

-The second is actually a variety of figures, which can show how much you are worth to the company’s bottom line.
-If you can do so, show how much your ideas and hard work have increased sales or productivity, reduced costs, or brought in new business.
-Or come up with some tangible ways of showing why should get a raise.
-This will make a better impression than asking for a raise just because you want one.
-Instead, you will show why you deserve one.
+The second is a variety of figures showing how much you are worth to the company’s bottom line.
+If you can do so, show how much your ideas and hard work have increased sales or productivity, reduced costs, or brought new business.
+Or come up with some tangible ways of showing why you deserve a raise.
+That will make a better impression than asking for a raise just because you want one.
+Instead, show why you deserve one.

 Don’t ask for too much or too little

 Think of a reasonable amount in your mind for a raise.
-You don’t want to ask for too high a raise – you will simply tick off your boss.
+You don’t want to ask for too high a raise — you will annoy your boss.
 But you don’t want to ask for too little, either, and sell yourself short.
-Exactly how much you should ask for depends upon your individual situation, and your company’s policies.
-In addition, you might want to wait for your employer to give you a dollar figure for your raise first for you to make a counteroffer.
-For all you know, they may want to give you a bigger raise than you might have initially asked for!
+Exactly how much you should ask for depends on your situation and your company’s policies.
+Also, consider waiting for your employer to give a figure for your raise first for you to make a counteroffer.
+For all you know, they may plan to present you with a more significant raise than you might have initially expected!

 Don’t ask for a raise because of personal issues

-Maybe you are in debt, or getting married, or buying a home.
-And you need more money.
-But don’t ask for a raise with this as the reason.
+Don’t ask for a raise because you are in debt, getting married, buying a home, and need more money.
 Frankly, your personal life is not your boss’s concern.
 If you merit a raise, it will be because you are a valued employee who is contributing to the job; not because you would like money for a down payment or to get out of debt.

-Don’t get mad at your boss if you don’t get a raise
+Don’t get upset at your boss if you don’t get a raise

-You would be surprised to hear how many people lose their temper with their managers if they don’t get a raise, or don’t get the raise they wanted.
-As if yelling at the boss will get him or her to agree.
+It would surprise you to hear how many people lose their temper with their managers if they don’t get the raise they wanted, as if yelling at the boss will get them to agree.
 So no matter what the outcome, act like a professional.
-If your boss won’t give you a raise, it could mean a variety of things.
-It could be that your company does not have money to do so.
-It could be that you need to work harder.
-Or it could be that your office doesn’t appreciate you, and you need to get a new job.
+If your boss doesn’t give you a raise, it could mean a variety of things.
+Maybe your company does not have money to do so or you need to work harder.
+Or maybe your office doesn’t appreciate you and you need to get a new job.
 At any rate, be a grownup, no matter what the outcome.